USS Suribachi: 1975–1994

 The Suribachi's duty port was changed from Mayport, Florida to Naval Weapons Station Earle in Leonardo, New Jersey.
 The 'Bachi' was an ammunition supply ship that carried significant amounts of fuel oil, ammunition, and potentially nuclear ordnance, (a point that cannot be confirmed or denied) and as such the ship almost never traveled with the fleet, given the risk.
 The ship housed Seamen, Firemen, and Gunners Mates, but had no complement of Marines.
 The Suribachi's sister ship was the USS Nitro, AE-23, which was also stationed at NWS Earle.

 In 1978–79, the Suribachi was refitted in the Brooklyn Naval Yards.
 After a short stop in Earl, the "Bachi" went to Guantanamo for Sea Trials.

 In Early October 1983, while the Suribachi was en route from its home port in Leonardo, NJ (Naval Weapons Station Earle) to Guantanamo Bay, Cuba for refresher training.
 Unbeknownst to most of the crew, her orders had been changed the night before pulling into "Gitmo".
 The Suribachi joined the USS Independence CV-62 task force including the USS Richmond K. Turner CG-20, USS Coontz DDG-40, USS Caron DD-970, USS Moosbrugger DD-980, USS Clifton Sprague FFG-16 steaming into position during the night of 24/25 Oct 83 for what was to become "Operation Urgent Fury" off the coast of the small Caribbean island of Grenada.
 This Operation would continue until 15 Dec 83.
 The USS Suribachi AE-21 departed after several weeks for Gitmo to return to her original orders which were ironically for "Refresher Training".
 The 'Bachi was the only ammunition ship involved in "OUF".
 The ship was awarded the Armed Forces Expeditionary Medal.

-In September 1992, a U.S. Navy Boeing-Vertol UH-46D Sea Knight experienced a mechanical failure during an ammunition offload and crashed on the fantail of the Suribachi.
+In September 1992, a U.S. Navy Boeing-Vertol CH-46D Sea Knight experienced a mechanical failure during an ammunition offload and crashed on the fantail of the Suribachi.
 The helicopter had launched from the aircraft carrier USS Dwight D. Eisenhower off the coast of Virginia.
 Fortunately, only one crewman was injured.